The number of string C-groups of high rank: Introduction

 Looking at the computational results, they proved that $S_n$ has, up to isomorphism and duality, 7 (resp.
 9) string C-groups of rank $n-3$ (resp. $n-4$) when $n\geq 9$ (resp.
 11)~\cite{extension}.

-In 2016, Cameron, Fernandes, Leemans and Mixer proved that a string C-group for a transitive imprimitive group of degree $n$ has rank at most $(n+2)/2$ and that for a primitive group, other than $S_n$ or $A_n$, the rank is bounded above by $n/2$.
-They then proceeded to prove the conjecture above, what they now call the ``Aveiro Theorem''~\cite[Theorem 1.1]{2017CFLM}, which states that the maximal rank of a string C-group for the alternating group of degree $n$ is $\lfloor (n-1)/2\rfloor$ when $n\geq12$.
+In 2016, Cameron, Fernandes, Leemans and Mixer proved that a string C-group for a transitive imprimitive group of degree $n$ has rank at most $\lfloor(n+2)/2\rfloor$ and that for a primitive group, other than $S_n$ or $A_n$, the rank is bounded above by $n/2$.
+They then proceeded to prove the conjecture above, what they now call the ``Aveiro Theorem''~\cite[Theorem 1.1]{2017CFLM}, which states that the maximal rank of a string C-group for $A_n$ is $\lfloor (n-1)/2\rfloor$ when $n\geq12$.

-Similarly to what happens to the symmetric groups, Fernandes and Leemans proved in~\cite{2019fl} that the rank scale (i.e. the set of possible ranks of a string C-group) for alternating groups is an interval from 3 to $\lfloor (n-1)/2\rfloor$ when $n\geq 12$.
-A major tool in that proof was the Rank Reduction theorem by Brooksbank and Leemans~\cite[Theorem 1.1]{2019bl}.
+Similarly to what happens to the symmetric groups, Fernandes and Leemans proved in~\cite{2019fl} that the range for alternating groups is the interval from 3 to $\lfloor (n-1)/2\rfloor$ when $n\geq 12$.
+A major tool used in that proof is the Rank Reduction theorem by Brooksbank and Leemans~\cite[Theorem 1.1]{2019bl}.

-As corollary of the results above, if $G$ is a transitive group of degree $n$ having a string C-group representation of rank $r\geq (n+3)/2$, then $G$ is necessarily the symmetric group $S_n$.
-The authors then conjectured that if $n$ is large enough, up to isomorphism and duality, the number of string C-groups of rank $r$ for $S_n$ (with $r\geq (n+3)/2$) is the same as the number of string C-group representations of rank $r+1$ for $S_{n+1}$ (see~\cite[Conjecture 1]{survey}).
+As corollary of the aforementioned results, if $G$ is a transitive group of degree $n$ having a string C-group representation of rank $r\geq (n+3)/2$, then $G$ is necessarily the symmetric group $S_n$.
+The authors then conjectured that if $n$ is large enough, up to isomorphism and duality, the number of string C-groups of rank $r$ for $S_n$, with $r\geq (n+3)/2$, is the same as the number of string C-group representations of rank $r+1$ for $S_{n+1}$ (see~\cite[Conjecture 1]{survey}).
 The main aim of this paper is to prove this conjecture.